samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

      Bootstrap: localimage
      From: ../adv-tut-singularity-base/adv-tut-base.sif
      ```
-4. Under "%files" add the names of all files necessary to run our docking program, including "setup.py", "autodock.py", and "main.py" into the container directory  "./" or "/opt/app".
+4. Under "%files" section add the names of all files necessary to run our docking program, including "setup.py", "autodock.py", and "main.py" into the container directory  "./" or "/opt/app".
 This is where you would specify the files you have wirtten for your docking program in place of "autodock.py" and "main.py"
      ```
      %files
      main.py /opt/app/main.py